issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 ### **Pub/Sub**
-Go to Pub/Sub and create a topic.
-While creating a topic, you can check the create a default subscription box.
+<br/> Navigate to Pub/Sub and create a new topic.
+During the topic creation process, you can select the option to create a default subscription.<br/>
 <img width="379" alt="image" src="https://github.com/user-attachments/assets/60d992dc-bfbe-49d3-b2ca-0f98f9696a73">

-Now that the setup is complete, we are going to start the data into pubsub.
+With the setup complete, we will now begin streaming the data into Pub/Sub

 ### Streaming data to Pub/Sub

-We'll use Kaggle's reviews dataset https://www.kaggle.com/datasets/ahmedabdulhamid/reviews-dataset.
+We'll be using Kaggle's reviews dataset, available at this [here](https://www.kaggle.com/datasets/ahmedabdulhamid/reviews-dataset).

-There are multiple ways to stream data from a bigQuery table to PubSub.
-For the purpose of the demo and as we are talking about Continuous Queries, we'll use that feature to push the data in Pub/Sub.
+There are several methods to stream data from a BigQuery table to Pub/Sub.
+For this demo, and since we're focusing on Continuous Queries, we'll leverage that feature to push the data into Pub/Sub from BQ.
-After you download the dataset, you can upload it to a Cloud Storage Account.
-We imported the data into a BigQuery table called HotelReviewsRaw.
+<br/>After downloading the dataset, you can upload it to a Cloud Storage bucket.
+We have imported the dataset into a BigQuery table named HotelReviewsRaw.

-> **1. Enable the Continuous Query mode**
+**1. Enable the Continuous Query mode**
-Before executing the below query and send the messages to Pub/Sub, you will need to enable COntinuos Query.
-To do so, in BigQuery Studio, under the "More" option, select Continuous Query.
+Before executing the query to send messages to Pub/Sub, you'll need to enable Continuous Query.
+To do this, go to BigQuery Studio, click on the "More" option, and select Continuous Query. <br/>
 <img width="331" alt="image" src="https://github.com/user-attachments/assets/a3c4375f-9c5b-4d75-8f8c-56e4da8563fa">

-run the below query
+<br/>Execute the below query in BigQuery studio.<br/>

 ```sql
 EXPORT DATA
   OPTIONS (